MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/New-AzureRmKeyVault.md

 ```

 ### -EnableSoftDelete
-If specified, the soft-delete functionality is enabled for this key vault.
+Specifies that the soft-delete functionality is enabled for this key vault.
+When soft-delete is enabled, for a grace period, you can recover this key vault and its contents after it is deleted.

 For more information about this functionality, see [Azure Key Vault soft-delete overview](https://docs.microsoft.com/azure/key-vault/key-vault-ovw-soft-delete).
+For how-to instructions, see [How to use Key Vault soft-delete with PowerShell](https://docs.microsoft.com/azure/key-vault/key-vault-soft-delete-powershell).

 ```yaml
 Type: SwitchParameter